Osamaomera/app-python/README.md

 # Jenkins Pipeline

-> This document provides an overview of the Jenkins pipeline for building and deploying Dockerized applications toKubernetes cluster.
+> This document provides an overview of the Jenkins pipeline for building and deploying Dockerized applications to Kubernetes cluster.

 ## Pipeline Overview